YohanaHerrero/Standard_vs_KDE_histogram/README.md

 ## **What is this repository for?**

 In this script, I compare the properties of traditional histograms to those from KDEs.
 I present my own function to build a KDE-histogram with a 1D gaussian as kernel and show how these techniques can be used to draw information from data.
-Besides the different techniques, I also record some other plotting routines.
-The code was developed to analyze spectroscopic data e.g. spectroscopic redshifts from MUSE data.
+Besides the different techniques, I also record some other plotting routines e.g. scatter, plot, spine, color bars, etc. The code was developed to analyze spectroscopic data e.g. spectroscopic redshifts from MUSE data.

 ## **Installing QtCounterpart**